We’re taught to think like God. We’re told to talk like Jesus. So it would make sense to declare that which God declares since we are his workmanship.

 But if your declarations are based on God’s truth, you’re on solid ground.

 It’s all in the motive my friend.
-If we believe that God’s will is perfect, if we believe that he is sovereign, than we can boldly come before his throne and ASK for what we want.
+If we believe that God’s will is perfect, if we believe that he is sovereign, then we can boldly come before his throne and ASK for what we want.

 God gave us authority but not authority over everything.
 We often get in and pray with pride instead of humility.
 And quite honestly, I don’t even think it’s praying so much as it is encouraging yourself and impressing those listening.

-So, Instead of declaring “in the name of Jesus, I declare this job is mine” try asking “Lord, I ask that you would grant me favor in the eyes of this employer and bless me with this job opportunity, if it is your will”
+So, Instead of declaring “In the name of Jesus, I declare this job is mine” try asking “Lord, I ask that you would grant me favor in the eyes of this employer and bless me with this job opportunity if it is your will”

 This is more in line with how Jesus taught us to pray.

-As parents how would you like your children to ask for things.
-Do you prefer Susie to come barreling down stairs in a loud booming voice saying, I declare that you will make me waffles for breakfast or would you prefer “Mom, I’d love it if you’d make me waffles.”
+As parents how would you like your children to ask for things?
+Do you prefer Susie to come barreling downstairs in a loud booming voice saying, I declare that you will make me waffles for breakfast or would you prefer “Mom, I’d love it if you’d make me waffles.”

-Many years ago I had a questionable business partner who would walk around the office all day declaring “I am rich” “I am successful” “I have money flowing in” “There are dozens of checks in the mailbox”
+Many years ago I had a questionable business partner who would walk around the office all day declaring “I am rich” “I am successful” “I have money flowing in” or “There are dozens of checks in the mailbox”

 He called these ‘biblical declarations’.
 Meanwhile, I was the only one running the business and getting stuff done.